Nxter/sigbro-docs/sigbro-auth/README.md

 ## WordPress plugin for the SIGBRO AUTH

-You may find the plugin in the sub-folder.
-You have to create zip file with the plugin and upload it to the WordPress.
+You may find the plugin on the [GitHub](https://github.com/Nxter/wp-sigbro-auth2).
+You have to create zip file with the plugin files and upload it (zip archive) to the WordPress.
 The plugin has 3 shortcodes.

 ### Disclaimer

 The JS & PHP code included hardcoded password for AES encryption.
 This is not a good practice, and should be changed.

 ### sigbro-auth

 ```shell
 [sigbro-auth redirect="/profile"]
 ```

 This shortcode will show the QR-code and redirect the user to the profile page after log-in.

 ### sigbro-info

 ```shell
 [sigbro-info redirect="/error"]
 ```

 This shortcode will check if the user is logged in and show the user information, else redirect to the error page.

 ### sigbro-logout

 ```shell
 [sigbro-logout redirect="/"]
 ```

 This shortcode will log out the user and redirect to the home page.